kospex/panopticas/README.md

 > panopticas file FILENAME

-## Development options
+## Development

-If you want to check out the [panopitcas repo](https://github.com/kospex/panopticas) and work on bug fixes, source the .devalias to set up the _panopticas_ CLI for your shell using:
+If you want to check out the [panopitcas repo](https://github.com/kospex/panopticas) and work on bug fixes, use the pip "editable" install to set up the _panopticas_ CLI for your shell using:
-> source .devalias
+> pip install -e .